jdamasceno/jboss_exporter/README.md

 ## Configuration

-You need to create a file called 'config.yml' on the same folder level of the python script A sample configuration file:
+You need to create a file called 'config.yml' on the same folder level of the python script, a sample configuration:

 ```
 global: